juxor/afaq/markdown/append41.md

 party machine and the principles it was based on and the needs of the revolution and party membership was expressed continually throughout 1917:

-> _ "In short, the success of the revolution called for action against the 'highest circles of the party,' who, from February to October, utterly failed to play the revolutionary role they ought to have taken in theory.
-The masses themselves made the revolution, with or even against the party -- this much at least was clear to Trotsky the historian.
-But far from drawing the correct conclusion, Trotsky the theorist continued to argue that the masses are incapable of making a revolution without a leader."_ [Daniel &amp; Gabriel Cohn-Bendit, **Op.
-Cit.**, p.
+> _"In short, the success of the revolution called for action against the
+> 'highest circles of the party,' who, from February to October, utterly
+> failed to play the revolutionary role they ought to have taken in theory.
+> The masses themselves made the revolution, with or even against the party --
+> this much at least was clear to Trotsky the historian.
+But far from drawing
+> the correct conclusion, Trotsky the theorist continued to argue that the
+> masses are incapable of making a revolution without a leader."_ [Daniel &
+> Gabriel Cohn-Bendit, **Op.
+Cit.** , p.
 188]

 Looking at the development of the revolution from April onwards, we are struck by the sluggishness of the party hierarchy.
 At every revolutionary upsurge,